pantelis-giankulidis/django/docs/intro/tutorial05.md

     FAILED (failures=1)
     Destroying test database for alias 'default'...

-.. admonition:: Different error?
+CAUTION:

-    If instead you're getting a ``NameError`` here, you may have missed a step in :ref:`Part 2 <tutorial02-import-timezone>` where we added imports of ``datetime`` and ``timezone`` to ``polls/models.py``.
+    If instead you're getting a ``NameError`` here, you may have missed a step in part 2 of the tutorial, where we added imports of ``datetime`` and ``timezone`` to ``polls/models.py``.
 Copy the imports from that section, and try running your tests again.